Honoring and Remembering

 Mom, Dorothy Elizabeth Witherspoon, was born Aug.
 14, 1921 in Ada, Oklahoma.
 Dad, Orval Price, was born September 6, 1920 in Duncan, Oklahoma.

 Mom met the love of her life, Orval Price, at Ada High School.
-One day she picked the most handsome football player at school to help her change the tire on her car.
+One day she picked the young man she thought was the most handsome football player at school to help her change the tire on her car.
 They began to date on New Year's Eve 1937.

 Ada High School (old building my parents and I attended)